 What enhancements to existing Recommendations are required to provide energy savings directly or indirectly in information and communication technologies (ICTs) or in other industries?
 What enhancements to developed or new Recommendations are required to provide such energy savings?

-What requirements, capabilities and technologies to address accessibility will be required for the future residential gateway and STB?

 Tasks Tasks include, but are not limited to:

 Creation by 2017 of an architecture document describing interoperation among multiple applications and platforms by means of converged mechanisms, and of one or more specification documents by 2020.